MGProduction/The-Mistery-of-Silver-Mountain/README.md

 So I decided to create a remake - adding extra text and graphics - and publish the new source code (**StoryTllr64** scripts) to help check it in these different "clothes", to highlight the greatness of the original work.

-This complete project is freely available here on **GitHub**.
+This **complete project** is **freely available** here on **GitHub**.
+As far as I know, the original game (nor the book) is not in commerce anymore.

 If you like it please share your appreciation for the original authors and their publisher.

 Disclaimer: In-game graphics are based on pictures/drawings (mine or friends' ones), assembled stock images, but some also on generated images.
 I edited every one of them (and converted them for C64).